sarusani/OctoPrint-ActivatePrusaHostTimer/README.md

 - Sends M79 S"OP" to the printer in configurable intervals (5, 10, 15, 20 or 25 seconds)
 - Interval ping can be paused
 - Intercept action commands intended for PrusaLink and trigger corresponding OctoPrint features (if available)
-- Printer notifications for "Set Ready" and "Reprint"
+- Printer notifications for "Set Ready" and "Set not Ready"

 Supported printer models:<br />
 [MK3S/+](https://github.com/prusa3d/Prusa-Firmware/releases) (Firmware 3.14.0 and newer)

 ### Examples
 #### Reprint
-Use the "Reprint" menu item on the printer to trigger a reprint of the last print job directly from the printer, without going back to OctoPrint.<br />
+Use the "Reprint" menu item on the printer to trigger a reprint of the last print job directly from the printer without going back to OctoPrint.<br />
 (The "Reprint" menu entry is only visible while the plugin is active.)

-So you can remove a finished print, clean your print bed and then start a reprint directly from the printer.
+So you can remove a finished print, clean your print bed, and then start a reprint directly from the printer.

 #### Set Ready
 Use the "Set Ready" menu item on the printer to tell OctoPrint to start a new print.<br />